ContextMapper/contextmapper.github.io/_docs/generators/plant-uml.md

 For more information about stakeholder maps and the idea behind them, we refer to the [JEDi project and its VDAD (Value-Driven Analysis and Design) process](tbd).

 ## Value Impact Maps
 In case you modelled a value register in CML, which you can do as documented [here](/docs/value-registers/), the PlantUML generator will automatically create a so-called "Value Impact Map" as suggested by the [JEDi project and its VDAD (Value-Driven Analysis and Design) process](tbd).
-An exemplary output:
+An exemplary output is:

 <a href="/img/value-impact-map-sdd-sample.png">![PlantUML Value Impact Map](/img/value-impact-map-sdd-sample.png)</a>